symfony-cmf/cmf-sandbox/README.md

 There is a proof-of-concept admin interface using the SonataPhpcrAdminBundle at http://cmf.lo/app_dev.php/admin/dashboard

+Basically you have paginated lists for two types of documents.
+You create new documents, edit and delete them.
+Some filtering is available in the list.
+This bundle is an implementation of [Sonata Admin Bundle](https://github.com/sonata-project/SonataAdminBundle)

+At the moment there is no notion of parents and sons in the admin bundle.

 ## Run the test suite

 Tests are written with PHPUnit.